craigmichaelmartin/pure-orm/README.md

 #### Current Limitations (PRs welcome!)

 - `pg-promise`/`node-postgres` is the only database driver supported.
 There is not technical reason for this, other than that the project I'm using has a postgres database and so I only had `node-postgres` in mind.
-It would be great if `sql-toolkit` was database driver agnostic.
+It would be great if `pure-orm` was database driver agnostic.
 - the dao you are writing your sql in must always be in the "select" and must be the one you want as your root(s) return objects
   - the query can start from some other table, and join a bunch of times to get there, though
 - there must be a clear path in the "select" to your leaf joined-to-entities (eg, (Good): Article, ArticleTag, Tag, TagModerator, Moderator; not (Bad): Article, Moderator).